miiimchelle/miiimchelle/README.md

 - Bias toward systems, not one-off solutions
 - Care a lot about documentation and shared language

-I’m not loud in meetings.
-I think first, then speak when it counts.

 ## Currently exploring

 - Design engineering as a craft